 The MRCCA program is a joint state, regional and local program that provides coordinated land use planning and zoning regulations for the 72-mile stretch of the Mississippi River through the seven-county metropolitan area covering 54,000 acres of land in 30 local jurisdictions.
 Minnesota Statute 116G.15 establishes Minnesota policy and authority for the MRCCA rules (6106.0010 – 6106.0180) requiring the development of local government plans and ordinances.
 The MRCCA shares a boundary with the Mississippi National River and Recreation Area (MNRRA), a unit of the National Park Service.
-There are no federal land planning or zoning regulations associated with the MNRRA.

 The MRCCA was designated a state critical area in 1976 to protect its natural, cultural and scenic resources.
 These resources are protected through development standards administered through local government land use plans and zoning ordinances.